filippo-orru/personal-site-hugo/content/about-me.md

 # Experience

-I've been working at [Studo](https://studo.com/en/) for over {{< age-years 2020-07-08 >}} years.
+I've been developing software for {{< age-years date="2015-05-15" withComma="true" >}} years, and I've been working professionally for {{< age-years date="2020-07-08" withComma="true" >}} years.

+I started at [Studo](https://studo.com/en/) in 2020 as a **Full-stack Software Engineer**, working on new features in all parts of the Studo ecosystem.
+As time passed, I grew within the company and received more responsibilities.
+Today, I am a **Project Lead Developer**, handling project communication and development with selected clients, and **Head of User Support**.
+Thanks to the trust placed in me and the variety of roles, I was able to improve my skills in many different areas and gain new expertise.

 {{< notice info "What is Studo?" >}}
 The Studo App is an app for university students.
 It integrates useful information (calendar, grades, courses & more) spread across multiple services into one place.
 The app is used by more than 300 thousand students across Europe.
 We also create solutions for universities to digitalize processes like *attendance tracking* and more.
 {{</ notice >}}

-I started in 2020 as a **Full-stack Software Engineer**, working on new features in all parts of the Studo ecosystem.
-As time passed, I grew within the company and received more responsibilities.
-Today, I am a **Project Lead Developer**, handling project communication and development with selected clients, and **Head of User Support**.
-Thanks to the trust placed in me and the variety of roles, I was able to improve my skills in many different areas and gain new expertise.

 ## Modern Web Development
 {{< notice warning >}}